InfinityHack3r/Software-Technology-Project/readme.md

 </p>

 ## **Introduction**
-Welcome to the culmination of the "Software Technology 1 (4483)" course at the University of Canberra.
+Welcome to the culmination of the "Software Technology".
 This project showcases the skills, knowledge and expertise acquired throughout the course, all channeled into a Python-driven application.
 The project is divided into 10 parts each designed to test a specific skill or concept.

 # Contents